 Our chief operating decision makers are our Chief Executive Officer and Chief Financial Officer.
 Our operating segments are managed separately because each operating segment represents a strategic business unit providing consulting and managed services to clients across different industries.

-Our three reportable segments are our geographic markets, which are North America, Europe and Growth Markets.
+Our three reportable segments are our geographic markets, which are North America, EMEA and Growth Markets.
 Amounts are attributed to geographic markets based on where clients are located.
-In the first quarter of fiscal 2024, our Middle East and Africa market units will move from Growth Markets to Europe, and the Europe market will be referred to as our Europe, Middle East and Africa (EMEA) geographic market.

 Information regarding our geographic markets is as follows: